-When your diapers are soiled, you’ll want to put them in a wet bag to bring home, and you may want to put that wet bag into a separate compartment so you don’t have to drag it out every time you go to get something.
+You may want to put that wet bag into a separate compartment so you don’t have to pull out that bag of soiled diapers every time you go to get something else.
 This isn’t necessary for everyone of course (some folks don’t like all the pockets), but it’s something to consider.

-Finally, many diaper bags have wipe pouches built into them.
+Many diaper bags have wipe pouches built into them.
 These wipe pouches are super convenient but are designed for disposable wipe packages.
-If you use cloth wipes, you’ll want to either store your to-go wipes in a similar package, or look for a bag without one of these pouches since it’s not a convenience but just added weight and less useful space.
+If you use cloth wipes, you’ll want to either store your to-go wipes in a similar package or look for a bag without one of these pouches since it’s not a convenience but just added weight and less usable space.

 My Top Pics For Each Style